zshelali/ap4b-turing-machine-game/README.md

-# For more information, read the Rapport_AP4B_PowerRangers pdf.
 # Pour plus d'informations, consulter le pdf Rapport_AP4B_PowerRangers.
+# For more information, read the Rapport_AP4B_PowerRangers pdf (Document in French only)